 Keep in mind that just as new habits aren’t born overnight, learning and adopting a new attachment style takes time and patience.

 There are also many other factors impacting the way you form bonds with other people.
-If you’re living with a mental health condition, like dependent personality disorder, it may be more effective to work with a mental health professional.

 Be reflective and proactive

 As said before, changing an insecure attachment style may require time and effort.
 This is why it’s important to work on strategies that help you become aware of any distorted thought patterns and behaviors.

 Here are some tips to consider so you can start your path towards changing attachment styles:

 - Keep an emotions journal.
 It may be a good idea to record your most recurrent emotions when you think about your relationships.
 This can help you identify patterns.
 For example, do you typically feel others don’t love you enough?

 - Record the evidence.
 Once you identify your most recurrent thoughts and emotions about relationships, consider identifying the evidence that would support or contradict those thoughts.
 For example, which of your partner’s behaviors let you know they don’t (or do) love you?

 - Push the pause button.
 Since at this point you may have identified a few thoughts and behaviors that aren’t based on the evidence, you may want to consider pausing your reactions.
 This means that instead of reacting immediately to what you assume it’s happening, you wait to calm down, identify the evidence, and then respond based on that.

 - Think of the other person.
 Part of having a secure attachment style is becoming accountable for your role in the relationship.
 For that, you may want to think of how your behaviors may affect the other person.
 Are you distrusting someone without evidence?
 Are you pushing away someone that truly cares about you?